josh-works/git_practice/readme.md

 ## Make a new repo

-Make a new repo with a sorta awkward name.
+Make a new repo inside of Github.com with a sorta awkward name.
 Perhaps _because_josh_said_so_ or something like that.

 `mkdir` a new folder on your computer for it to live in.
 Please know that you'll delete this folder at the end of today.

 `cd` into that folder, and `git init`.

 run `git remote add origin <your_url>`

+make a file, save it, add it, and commit it.
+Once there's a file in the directory, git might behave more predictably.

+`curl turing.io -o turing.html` will give you something to work with.

 ## Awkward Remote Names